MarvinEdorh/Data-Engineering/README.md

-Pipeline_Python_BigQuery
+# Pipeline_Python_BigQuery :
-# Data pipeline connection from GCP BigQuery to Python for Digital Analytics
+Data pipeline connection from GCP BigQuery to Python for Web Analytics